 435 King Street East, Cambridge, ON

 Dana Prieto is an Argentine artist and educator based in Toronto.
-She holds a BFA from OCAD University with a major in Drawing and Painting and a minor in Indigenous Visual Cultures, and is currently a graduate MVS fellow at University of Toronto’s School of Architecture, Landscape and Design.
+She holds a BFA from OCAD University with a major in Drawing and Painting and is currently a graduate MVS fellow at University of Toronto’s School of Architecture, Landscape and Design.

 Tuesday, October 24, 6:30-9:30pm